abhiwand/atk/python-client/taprootanalytics/doc/python_api/connect.rst

 Connections requiring OAuth
 ---------------------------

-To connect to a Analytics PaaS instance of |PACKAGE|, the python client must have an OAuth access token (see
+To connect to an Analytics PaaS instance of |PACKAGE|, the python client must have an OAuth access token (see
 `oauth tokens <http://self-issued.info/docs/draft-ietf-oauth-v2-bearer.html>`).
 The user must have a credentials file which holds an OAuth access token and